-Write the Room Emotions Activity for Preschoolers
+Free Printable Write the Room Gingerbread Emotions Activity

 Emotions.
 Kids have them, right?
 We see their faces light up when they see a loved one.
 We hear the incessant giggling while they engage in favorite activities with friends and siblings.
 We witness the temper tantrums, happy dances, and everything in between.
 While kids experience a range of emotions on a daily basis, teaching them to recognize and respond appropriately to these varied feelings can be a challenge.
-Activities, like this Gingerbread Emotions Activities, can help though!
+Activities like this Gingerbread Emotions Activity can help though!

 Write the Room Gingerbread Emotions Activities for Preschoolers is the perfect opportunity to help kids learn eight specific emotions.
 Emotions included: happy, sad, worried, silly, angry, surprised, excited, and proud.
 Young learners will also hone tracing or writing and letter/word recognition skills by writing each emotion word on one of two included answer sheets.
 The adorable gingerbread theme keeps kids engaged during the holiday season where kids and emotions can definitely run high!